The Examining Authority (ExA) recommended refusal on grounds of damage to heritage, landscape and culture.

-The Examining Authority (ExA) comprised five experienced independent planning inspectors appointed by the Planning Inspectorate, an arm’s length Government Agency, to make recommendations to the Transport Secretary on the DCO draft Development Control Order (DCO) for the A303 Stonehenge road scheme.
+The Examining Authority (ExA) comprised five experienced independent planning inspectors appointed by the Planning Inspectorate, an arm’s length Government Agency, to make recommendations to the Transport Secretary on the DCO draft Development Consent Order (DCO) for the A303 Stonehenge road scheme.
 The Examination began with a Preliminary Meeting at Salisbury Race Course began on 2 April 2019 at which the ExA introduced the procedures for participation to statutory bodies and those who had made relevant representations to the panel.

 Overview – Extract from ExA report

 The Proposed Development comprises construction of a new two-lane dual carriageway for the A303 between Amesbury and Berwick Down.
 Key elements are:

 • A northern bypass of Winterbourne Stoke with a viaduct over the River Till valley;